sassoftware/sas-trustworthy-ai-examples/README.md

 The repository is organized into the following folders:

-- `data/` — Contains datasets for all 4 sectors
+- `data/` — Contains datasets for all 4

-- `python/` — Contains Python-based Trustworthy AI example notebooks
+- `python/` — Contains Python-based Trustworthy AI example
 - `sas/` — Contains equivalent SAS code examples

 ## Trustworthy AI Examples Covered